-This AD was prompted by a report of cracks found in the fastener holes at a certain location on the center wing box rear spar, lower skin.
-The FAA is issuing this AD to detect and correct cracking that, if undetected, could result in the inability of a principal structural element to sustain limit load, which could adversely affect the structural integrity of the airplane.
+This AD was prompted by a report indicating cracking in fastener holes at the center wing box and at certain positions of the rear spar and lower skin on a Model 737-300 airplane.
+A cross model review determined that similar cracking of the fastener holes in the center wing box lower skin could occur on Model 707 and Model 727 airplanes.
+The FAA is issuing this AD to address cracking in the center wing box lower skin or rear spar lower chord, which could result in the inability of the structure to sustain limit load and adversely affect the structural integrity of the airplane.